joschro/ansible-role-rpi-hdmi-webcam/README.md

 |:-:|:-:|:-:|

 The tripod and GoPro adapters in the last picture are only there for making these pictures and not the final setup.

+For instructions on creating a micro SD card for the operating system RaspiOS, refer to https://github.com/joschro/setting-up-raspberry-pi .

 Dependencies
 ------------